Working Together / Giving Back

 During the covid pandemic, the families lost most of their sources of income.
 They hunkered down and relied on the monthly food distribution that La Montaña Fund donors so generously supported.
 But women wanted to find ways to supplement these staples with fresh produce and meat.
 They also wanted to find solutions that could be ongoing and last beyond the pandemic.
 They decided to raise more of their own food.
 And they found creative ways to garden – using recycled soda bottles and pvc pipe as containers for their plants.

-Our scholarship program supports the studies of students from more than 15 neighboring communities by paying a monthly scholarship to help with their school fees and expenses.
+Schools in Guatemala are not free.
+Our scholarship program supports teens from more than 15 neighboring communities by paying a monthly scholarship to help with their school fees and expenses.
 The scholarship recipients commit to maintaining passing or higher grades and to demonstrating leadership through participation within their communities.
-Participation might include involvement with local youth groups, grassroots organizations, church youth groups or activities at the Escuela de la Montaña such as leadership training sessions or the Arte en el Campo courses in music and art.
+That might include involvement with local youth groups, grassroots organizations, church youth groups or activities at the Escuela de la Montaña such as leadership training or helping with the Arte en el Campo program.